Master of Comparative Law (MCL) Program 2023 - 2024

 Intellectual Property

 This course will introduce students to the concept of intellectual property through the four forms of intellectual property regimes in the United States: copyrights, trademarks, trade secrets and patents.
 The course looks at each of these regimes through a comparative lens, looking at how the purpose and protections are similar and different.
 This course is designed both for those who are interested in pursuing IP as a career, and those who are looking only for a basic knowledge of the subject.
 There are no prerequisites, and a scientific background is not required.
 At the end of the course, students should know the basics for each doctrine, the differences in the subject matter protected, how protection in each regime is established, the scope of the rights afforded, and remedies.
-Students should also be able to compare and contrast the law, policy, and theories for each type of intellectual property.
+Students should also be able to compare and contrast the law, policy, and theories for each type of intellectual.

 International Law

-This course provides a broad introduction to the nature, sources, and operation of international law.
+This course provides a broad introduction to the nature, sources and operation of international law.
 In particular, this course will focus on the following key learning objectives: the sources, foundation and structure of international law; the participants in the international legal system and their respective roles; the application of fundamental principles of international law, including jurisdiction, immunities and state responsibility; the application of international law in the domestic law of nations, particularly in the United States; and key substantive issues, including statehood, human rights, international environmental law; the use of force, international criminal law and the law of armed conflict.